512jay/scroll-up/ideas.md

 2. * What do you feel like, it changes day to day.

-3. How do you think.
+3. How do you think?

-4. Other parameters
+4. Other parameters?

 5. ...

 Icons swirl...

+Take a picture, selfie or up to 10 second short video. (review needed at first)
+  - this will prove to me that magic is real and humand need to be programed.
+  -
-Take a picture, selfie or up to 10 second short video. (review needed) You will get launched.
-Some type of anamation plays everyday 1/3 of the screen would be you and 2/3 is the person and then you can scroll up or swipe right.
+You will get launched.
+Some type of anamation plays everyday 1/3 of the screen would be you and 2/3 is the other person and then you can scroll up or swipe right.